cavoom/googleSheetsReader/README.md

 # googleSheetsReader
-Use source runTemplates
+Use source runTemplates to load up Dynamo from the Google Sheet will only load 25 at a time
-We need to create PROMISES because you can only do 25 at a time After 25, it can't keep up
+Use templates.js